 The health care reform law limits an employer’s ability to retroactively remove ineligible dependents from coverage.
 Under the law, a rescission (or retroactive cancellation of coverage) is permissible only if the individual obtained coverage through fraud or an intentional misrepresentation of material fact and the individual is given at least 30 days’ advance notice of the rescission.
 An employer can avoid the law’s restrictions on rescissions by canceling coverage on a prospective basis.

-It is recommended that plan documents be amended to reflect the process that will be followed in determining dependent eligibility going forward, such as frequency of audits, verification process at the point of new employee enrollment and penalties.
+It is recommended that plan documents be amended to reflect the process that will be followed in determining dependent eligibility going forward, such as frequency of verifications, verification process at the point of new employee enrollment and penalties.

 For more information contact Carolyn Bourg, Senior Consultant, 443-573-3910 firstname.lastname@example.org